Fudan-iGEM/2025-wiki/pages/human-practices.md

 > <div> <p><small style="color: gray">Jiangsu-Zhejiang-Shanghai iGEM Regional Meet-up</small></p> </div>
 > </div>
 >
-> ---
 >
-> **Key Takeaways:**
+>**Key Takeaways:**
 >
-> - The regional meetup gathered iGEM teams from 18 universities, including Fudan University, Shanghai Jiao Tong University, Zhejiang University, and Jiangnan University, fostering vibrant exchanges through booth exhibitions and project presentations.
+>- The regional meetup gathered iGEM teams from 18 universities, including Fudan University, Shanghai Jiao Tong University, Zhejiang University, and Jiangnan University, fostering vibrant exchanges through booth exhibitions and project presentations.
->- Rethinking Human Practices: Dr. Yuhan Bao, iGEM 2025 Liaison Officer and Human Practices Committee Coordinator, encouraged teams to move beyond conventional outreach and integrate HP into experimental design.
+> - Rethinking Human Practices: Dr. Yuhan Bao, iGEM 2025 Liaison Officer and Human Practices Committee Coordinator, encouraged teams to move beyond conventional outreach and integrate HP into experimental design.
 He also advised visualizing the *Design–Build–Test–Learn (DBTL)* cycle on the wiki to highlight iteration and improvement.
-> - Enhancing Team Collaboration: iGEM 2025 Ambassador Xiaohan Zhang emphasized that effective teamwork is central to every successful project, underscoring the importance of clear communication and role coordination.
+>- Enhancing Team Collaboration: iGEM 2025 Ambassador Xiaohan Zhang emphasized that effective teamwork is central to every successful project, underscoring the importance of clear communication and role coordination.
->- Through open discussion and peer feedback, we gained new insights into both project design and Human Practices execution.
+> - Through open discussion and peer feedback, we gained new insights into both project design and Human Practices execution.
 A question raised during the session—“How can resistance screening be effectively implemented?”—prompted us to reflect on and refine our experimental design, further strengthening the coherence of our project.

 ------